wp-plugins/contact-form-plugin/readme.txt

 == Changelog ==

+= V3.05 - 09.01.2012 =
+* Bugfix : The bug sends email to admin user even if different user is specified when setting plugin to use "use email of wordpress user" was fixed.
+* Bugfix : The bug with sending a blank attachment field of the form was fixed.

 = V3.04 - 05.01.2012 =
 * NEW : Added Brazilian Portuguese and Turkish language files for plugin.